appliedinnovationcorp/nexus-v3/README.md

 - `development-environment/` - **NEW** Enterprise development environment with dev containers, HMR, and advanced debugging
 - `data-pipeline/` - **NEW** Enterprise data pipeline with event streaming, data warehouse, ETL, and real-time analytics
 - `global-reach/` - **NEW** Enterprise global reach with i18n, currency localization, timezone handling, and RTL support
+- `accessibility-excellence/` - **NEW** Enterprise accessibility excellence with WCAG 2.1 AA compliance, screen reader optimization, and keyboard navigation

 ## 🛠 Tech Stack